NUWCDIVNPT/stig-manager-docker/README.md

 # STIG Manager with CAC Authentication

-## Scope of the example
+## Limitations of this example

-This is an example orchestration for deploying STIG Manager with support for user authentication incorporating the U.S. Department of Defense Common Access Card (CAC). **The example is provided as a proof of concept limited to connections from `localhost` and is NOT intended for production use.**
+This is an example orchestration for deploying STIG Manager with support for user authentication incorporating the U.S. Department of Defense Common Access Card (CAC). **The example is limited to connections to and from `localhost` and is NOT intended for production use.**

-However, the concept demonstrated is applicable to a range of production deployments.
-For smaller teams, minor enhancements to the example may be all that is necessary to create an acceptable deployment.

 ## General architecture